m-berdnikov/dev-tools/README.md

 #### Tools

+* [Clippy](https://bennettfeely.com/clippy/) - The clip-path property allows you to make complex shapes in CSS by clipping an element to a basic shape (circle, ellipse, polygon, or inset), or to an SVG source.
 * [Pure CSS Loaders](https://loading.io/css/) - Open source CSS loading animations dedicated for speed, simplicity & dev-friendly.
 * [UI Gradients](https://uigradients.com/) - Beautiful colour gradients for design and code.